recastnavigation/recastnavigation/Docs/Readme.txt

 ./Images

-	Images related to the docuemntation.
+	Images related to the documentation.

 Miscellany